Ahead of pilgrimage, Iran border crossing closed due to Iraq unrest

 Anti-government protests have turned violent in recent days in Iraq, with at least 19 people reported killed.

-Reporting by Dubai newsroom; Editing by John Stonestreet and Alison Williams
+Reporting by Dubai newsroom and Babak Dehghanpisheh in Geneva; Editing by John Stonestreet and Alison Williams